Cleaning up a dirty job

 When you spend a day working on and under a truck, you’re going to come home with a little dirt on your clothes.

 That said, just because service work can be dirty doesn’t mean your service department should wallow in filth.

 Messy, grimy, and cluttered service facilities are an eye sore for customers and can create unsafe and ineffective work environments.
 By doing what you can to clean them up, you can improve the appearance and efficiency of your shop.

 The cleanliness and outward appearance of your facilities are key factors in how customers view your business.

 Just think about your parts showroom and your sales offices, and how hard you work to keep those areas clean.
 Your service department should be viewed the same way.
 When customers see behind the curtain they should see the same level of cleanliness displayed in other areas of your business.

 Make it a point for your employees to pick up and clean up after themselves.
 Spills and congestion should immediately be cleaned, and garbage bins should be accessible and prevalvent throughout your service department.
 Make it easy for your employees to keep a clean shop.

-“We go overboard making sure facilities are neat, clean and professional,” says Dick Sweebe, president at Diamond Companies.
+“We go overboard making sure facilities are neat, clean and professional,” says Dick Sweebe, president at Summit Truck Group.
 “That’s what separates us from the competition.”